 For a time, she charmed the world, with a promise of miraculous performances those on the intelligent side of the game deemed as “whaaaaaaa?“.
-I mean, she had everybody on her team: Kissinger, some more peckerwoods and a couple of dot-head slumdog fuckboys who naturally chase after anything white.
+I mean, she had everybody on her team: Kissinger….and some other people who naturally chase after anything that seems non-complex.
 This is typical effrontery when we’re confounded in a social climate that deliberately overlooks the engine of cross-cultural inference but that’s the signature steps of approach taken by bureaucratic feet.
 It’s imperative that the scene never changes; can’t stand the alternative face representative of the current image of potential success.
 It’s alien to the establishment, and if the powers that be can’t maintain a white male presence then the second-order will get pushed to the forefront.
-That second-order is the woman–their woman–the original streetwalker.
-Prosti-bitch numero uno.

 Theranos’ pain points were insignificant especially when their leader’s considered “magnificent” in an era that never existed–in the first place.
 This is the period of extreme polarization, so you’d think the chastisement would come with the swiftness but the life of Holmes is the moron’s movie and the overall plot is to spoil her, not ruin the villianess.
 Her “ending” ain’t the standard fare death scene.
 She gets to live on for the sequel, so to cast your stones in attempt to strike the false idol of CEO Holmes makes you come-off like the Pharisee.
 She’s a character in the Western world’s Bible.
 Holmes’ is America’s darling Mary Magdalene; someone whose identity has been “mistaken” for someone else but whom is actually surrounded by wealth and fit to die with the same smile she willed to get VCs to empty their wallets and pour millions into Theranos’ lie.